Depression And Addiction Treatment in Texas

 Common Types of Depressive Disorders

-Major depressive disorder is one of the most common types and affects about 7% of the national population at any given time.
+Major depressive disorder is one of the most common types, characterized by persistent sadness and loss of interest in hobbies and activities.

 Individuals with dysthymia endure a “gloomy mood” that lasts for 1 to 2 years.
 It’s a milder form than major depression but it’s a chronic condition and may lead to major depression.